 What is oppression?
 Do our public policies and current legislation suggest that it is a crime to be poor?
 What is structural racism?
 Does one’s socio-economic location and embodied difference (whether gendered or raced) really matter, or are one’s life chances and opportunities merely a matter of “individual responsibility” and “hard-work”?

-PJ 5000 001 History of Homelessness T/R CRN 29729 TR 10-11:15.Stephanie Sena (5-7 SLC students) The History of Homelessness will offer an examination of the diverse societal perceptions of homelessness and poverty, and how those perceptions have shifted over time.
+PJ 5000 003 History of Homelessness T/R 10:00 -11:15 Stephanie Sena (5-7 SLC students) The History of Homelessness will offer an examination of the diverse societal perceptions of homelessness and poverty, and how those perceptions have shifted over time.
 Students will also study changes in government policy and how changing policy has affected people experiencing homelessness.
 It is the intention of this course to provide a framework for understanding the root causes of the expansion of homelessness in the U.S., and to convey a sense of the experience of homelessness and its consequences.
 There will be exploration of the current efforts to meet the immediate needs of the homeless.
 The course will empower students to advocate for sustainable changes which can prevent homelessness.
 Housing Unit of Philadelphia. students must plan to choose a site that engages with a site that serves the population dealing with homelessness or food insecurity-Hub of Hope, Broad Street Ministries--Face to Face or potential site associated with this course.

 -prerequisites waived for thematic courses related to Justice for SSLC students